-Our garden sheds in Britain are well used garden sheds summer houses and log cabins and into which we store a great deal of valuable items however we don't always realise how valuable these items are and how much it would cost to replace.
+Our garden sheds in Britain are well-used garden sheds summer houses and log cabins and into which we store plenty of valuable items however we don’t always realise how valuable these items are and how much it would cost to replace.
 If you just take the value of the larger items such as the lawn mower, the hedge cutters, garden tables and chairs these on their own come to a great deal.
 Add in the number of bikes for the kids, maybe the golf clubs and other sports equipment and maybe you will give security more thought to ensure that your shed is as secure as possible.

-To protect yourself against these thieves your need your garden shed to be given as more security as possible.
+To protect yourself against these thieves you need your garden shed to be given as more security as possible.
 The first thing to do is to ensure you have a good lock on your shed and ensure that you use it.
 Many garden sheds companies suggest that a joinery door with a mortice or rim lock on is the best protection.
-Whilst I agree with this to a certain degree I take the view that these locks are vulnerable as a thief can put a crow bar in between the shed door and the shed frame.
-As the metal bolt in the lock normally only extends across about 3/8 in or ½ in at most, by using a crow bar the timber can be prised apart and access gained.
+Whilst I agree with this to a certain degree I take the view that these locks are vulnerable as a thief can put a crowbar in between the shed door and the shed frame.
+As the metal bolt in the lock normally only extends across about 3/8 in or ½ in at most, by using a crowbar the timber can be prised apart and access gained.

 Ensuring you have a good padlock on the door will give you greater protection combined with the above hasp and staple.
 If possible try to put bars across the garden shed windows so access can’t be gained that way.
 Another thing to consider is to ensure that access to your garden, and thus your garden shed, is barred as well by a good lock.
 This will stop thieves getting anywhere near your shed.
 This can be supplemented with various types of prickly bushes to make it uncomfortable to get by and the addition of pea shingle around the access to the garden will make it noisy and less attractive to the thief.